Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 We all get excited when we get new things, kids and adults alike.
 Think back to when you first opened the box to your smartphone, or when you wore a new shirt from the store.

 The same is true for kids, but sometimes this can backfire, especially when all they want are new things.
-You may have even decluttered toys by tossing or giving them away, assuming they won’t ever be interested in them.
+You may have even started decluttering toys by tossing or giving them away, assuming they won’t ever be interested in them.

 The problem is, replenishing their stash with only new toys makes them think they can only have fun with those.

 By rotating toys, you can encourage appreciation for old toys as well.
-They’ll play with old toys they haven’t seen in a while just as eagerly as a new one from the store.
-In fact, seeing an old but familiar toy can even trigger a nostalgia unmatched by any new toy they would receive.
+They can play with ones they haven’t seen in a while just as eagerly as a new one from the store.
+Seeing an old but familiar toy can even trigger a nostalgia unmatched by any new toy they would receive.

 Now they won’t only rely on shopping for new toys to have fun—they can do the same playing with old toys they haven’t seen in a while.

 And if they couldn’t care less about the old toys?
-That’s when you know they’ve really lost interest or outgrown them, at which point you can toss or donate them.
+That’s when you know they’ve really lost interest or outgrown them, at which point you can purge or donate them.

 Get more tips on how to raise non materialistic children.